JPMorgan wins dismissal of silver price-fixing lawsuit

-March 18 (Reuters) - JPMorgan Chase & Co has won the dismissal of a nationwide investors’ lawsuit accusing the largest U.S. bank of conspiring to drive down silver prices.
+(Reuters) - JPMorgan Chase & Co (JPM.N) has won the dismissal of a nationwide investors’ lawsuit accusing the largest U.S. bank of conspiring to drive down silver prices.

 U.S. District Judge Robert Patterson in Manhattan said the investors, who bought and sold COMEX silver futures and options contracts, failed to show that JPMorgan manipulated prices at their expense, including by amassing huge short positions that were not justified by market events at the time.